-- 3.1 The Council appoints Independent Persons from outside the Council to assist the Monitoring Officer and Standards Committee in considering complaints.
-Sheffield currently has appointed three Independent Persons - Stuart Carvell, Marvyn Moore and David Waxman. - 3.2 The Independent Person must be consulted at various stages in the complaints process and also before the Standards

-Committee makes a finding as to whether a member has failed to comply with the Code of Conduct and decides on action to be taken in respect of a Member.
+- 3.1 The Council appoints Independent Persons from outside the Council to assist the Monitoring Officer and the Audit and Standards Committee in considering complaints.
+Sheffield currently has appointed three Independent Persons -Stuart Carvell, Marvyn Moore and David Waxman. - 3.2 The Independent Person must be consulted at various stages in the complaints process and also before the Audit and Standards Committee makes a finding as to whether a member has failed to comply with the Code of Conduct and decides on action to be taken in respect of a Member.

-4. Making a Complaint
+4. Making a Complaint/Withdrawing a Complaint

 - 4.1 Complaints alleging a breach of the Members' Code of Conduct should be made in writing using the complaint form and sent to Gillian Duckworth, Monitoring Officer, Sheffield City Council, Town Hall, Sheffield S1 2HH or email gillian.duckworth@sheffield.gov.uk.
-The complaint form is available from:- - Website www.sheffield.gov.uk/standardscommittee - Email committee@sheffield.gov.uk - Phone 0114 273 5033 - 4.2 If you need advice or assistance in submitting a complaint please contact Dave Ross in Democratic Services (email dave.ross@sheffield.gov.uk or phone 0114 273 5033). - 4.3 Details of the complaint, including the name of the complainant, will be shared with the Member.
+The complaint form is available from:- - Website www.sheffield.gov.uk/your-city-council/council- meetings/audit-and-standards-committee - Email committee@sheffield.gov.uk - Phone 0114 273 5033 - 4.2 If you need advice or assistance in submitting a complaint please contact Dave Ross in Democratic Services (email dave.ross@sheffield.gov.uk or phone 0114 273 5033). - 4.3 Details of the complaint, including the name of the complainant, will be shared with the Member.
 The complainant can request on the complaint form that their identity is kept confidential.
-Requests for confidentiality will be considered by the Monitoring Officer, in consultation with the Independent Person. - 4.4 Anonymous complaints will not be considered.
+Requests for confidentiality will be considered by the Monitoring Officer, in consultation with the Independent Person and the complainant will be informed in writing of the outcome - 4.4 Anonymous complaints will not be considered. - 4.5 The complainant can withdraw their complaint at any time by informing the Monitoring Officer in writing.
+The Monitoring Officer will confirm this in writing with the complaint within 5 working days and also inform the Member that the complaint has been withdrawn. - 4.6 Where a complaint has been withdrawn, the Monitoring Officer reserves the right to pursue the issues in the complaint.